 Racing For Kids® is a unique national charity, which supports children when they are most vulnerable — sick and hospitalized.
 Drawing on the popularity of motorsports, Racing For Kids uses its distinctive position within the racing world to bring attention and funding to child health institutions.

-Racing For Kids representatives have visited more than 35,000 sick children in more than 700 hospital and healthcare facility visits in the United States, Canada, Mexico, Brazil, Japan and Australia.
-The 2016 schedule will include at least 20 visits in children’s hospitals across the country.
+Racing For Kids® representatives have visited more than 38,000 sick children in more than 750 hospital and healthcare facility visits, and more than $7.5million raised in the United States, Canada, Mexico, Brazil, Japan and Australia.

 Another important aspect of the Racing For Kids® program is the funding that has been raised for Children’s Hospitals and other worthy child healthcare institutions across the country.
 Since its founding in Detroit in 1989, Racing For Kids has raised more than $7 million through donations, specific fund raising events and in-kind gifts.

 Major sponsors of Racing For Kids® include Bridgestone Firestone Trust Fund, TranSystems, Benson Ford, Jr., Douglas E. Fregin, and the Michael McCallister Charitable Fund.Download Our Press Kit (PDF)

 “Racing For Kids is just a great charity and a great cause.
 To go on a hospital visit and to visit kids that are sick and that have such an optimistic outlook - it’s mind boggling and so inspirational.
 Racing For Kids has done so much over so many years.
 I’m just glad to be a part of it and to have the opportunity to make a difference.”